Luxembourg Specialties you should know

 We have seen for ourselves that Luxembourg has culinary specialties.
 A crime novel I read recently reminds me of this.
 Tom Hillenbrand's investigator is star chef Xavier Kieffer.
 He lives in Luxembourg.
 So it's no wonder that culinary delights play a role in these thrillers.
 I devoured his thriller Bitter Schokolade.
 Not only does he present the capital's gastronomic scene and the upper and lower towns in detail.
 He also describes dishes that the star chef and others serve in their restaurants.

-In volume 6 of his crime series, Kieffer meets his childhood sweetheart Ketti again, whom he has not seen for years.
-She now produces pralines in her chocolate factory near Brussels.
-At a meeting, she collapses before his eyes, mortally wounded.
-She was shot by strangers.
-Does her murder have anything to do with the fair trade chocolate, she grows in the Congo?
+In volume 6 of his crime series, Kieffer meets his childhood sweetheart Ketti again, whom he hasn't seen for years.
+She now produces chocolates in her chocolate factory near Brussels.
+During a meeting, she collapses in front of him, fatally wounded.
+Unknown people shot them.
+Does her murder have anything to do with the fair trade chocolate that she has grown in the Congo?
+Hillenbrand weaves a story around the delicacy, which, however, has a bitter aftertaste due to the machinations of certain people.
+For that reason alone, this crime novel is well worth reading.

 Crescent